JstnMcBrd/discord-cleverbot/README.md

 ### Setting up the code

-3. Run `git pull https://github.com/JstnMcBrd/Discord-Cleverbot.git` to download the repo
+3. Run `git pull https://github.com/JstnMcBrd/Discord-Cleverbot.git` to clone the repo
 4. Go into the `/accounts` directory, duplicate the `ExampleUsername` folder, and rename it as the username of your bot
 5. Inside the new folder, edit `config.json` and replace `example-user-id` with the application ID and `example-token` with the access token

 ### Running the code

 6. In the top directory, run `npm install` to download all necessary packages
+7. Run `npm run build` to build the project
-7. Run `node deploy-commands.js [bot username]` to register slash commands with Discord
+8. Run `npm run commands [bot username]` to register slash commands with Discord
-8. Run `node index.js [bot username]` to start the bot
+9. Run `npm run start [bot username]` to start the bot

 ### Interacting with the bot

-9. Use the URL in `/accounts/[bot username]/config.json` to add your bot to a server
+10. Use the URL in `/accounts/[bot username]/config.json` to add your bot to a server
-10. Use the `/whitelist` command in a channel to allow the bot to speak there
+11. Use the `/whitelist` command in a channel to allow the bot to speak there
-11. Send messages in the whitelisted channel and watch the bot respond!
+12. Send messages in the whitelisted channel and watch the bot respond!